Google Cloud Platform

 Alternatively you can use a service account which provides credentials in a JSON file.

-environment variable to the path to the JSON file.
+You must set the GOOGLE_APPLICATION_CREDENTIALS environment variable to the path to the JSON file.

 $ export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials.json